yyygrace/cse15l-lab-reports/lab-report-2-week-4.md

 ![image](lab-report-2-week-4-ss/image6.png)

-The bug and symptom for this is that the program outputs a blank space for when there is a set of parentheses that contains nothing.
-This is because the program will add another element to the list no matter what is contained in a set of parentheses.
+The bug for this is an infinite while loop.
+The symptom is the error message that prints after a long time.
+This is because the code is looking for a set of parentheses when there is none after the last `]`.

 <br>